What are the hole names at Augusta National Golf Club?

 FOLLOW: iHEART | TUNEIN

-If you're watching the Masters on TV, you'll no doubt see graphics indicating the names of the holes at Augusta National Golf Club.
+If you're watching the Masters Tournament on TV, you'll no doubt see graphics indicating the names of the holes at Augusta National Golf Club.
 Golf fans might be confused as they'll keep seeing familiar plant and tree names.

 As it turns out, each of the holes at Augusta National Golf Club is named after a plant.